AnthonyFlowers/my-media/my-media-postman/readme.md

 3. Generate access key if needed
 4. Copy and use the access url in place of the collection name `newman run https://api.postman.com/collections/\[collection_identifier\]?access_key=\[access_key\]`

+## My Tests
+- Any tests in the my-media-postman directory will use collection variables for handling api location and user details